froyo75/MetaFireProx/README.md

-  -o OUTPUT_FOLDER  The output folder where the results will be stored -p MAX_PAGES      Google search pages to enumerate (default:1000) -t MAX_THREADS    Number of threads per extension (default:5)
+  -o OUTPUT_FOLDER  The output folder where the results will be stored -p MAX_PAGES      Google search pages to enumerate (default:1000) -t MAX_THREADS    Number of threads per extension (default:5) -w DELAY          Specify the delay (in seconds) to avoid being fingerprinting
 ```

 **Create a new API gateway proxy in a specific AWS region (example: us-west-1) using https://www.google.com URL end-point**